 All undamaged German and Italian capital ships are fast.
 Japan and France have a handful of slow battleships, while most of the starting British and American capital ships are slow.

-20.161 Each major power is provided with TF counters as follows: Germany: 4; Italy: 4; Japan: 12; Britain: 12; France: 4; U.S.: 12; Russia: 3; China: none.
-The number of TF counters may not be expanded by production.The effect of 20.162F is that no more than half (rounded down) of the naval factors in a TF may be fast carriers, and a TF may never contain more than 12 fast carrier factors (as the maximum size of a TF is 25 naval factors).
+20.13 Fleets, carriers, submarines, ASW and transports are naval units.
+Submarines, ASW and transports are also SW units.The effect of 20.162F is that no more than half (rounded down) of the naval factors in a TF may be fast carriers, and a TF may never contain more than 12 fast carrier factors (as the maximum size of a TF is 25 naval factors).

 20.163 A naval force retains its TF status while at sea even if combat losses result in it no longer meeting the conditions necessary to be a TF.
 When the naval force returns to port, its TF marker would be removed unless the port contained other naval units sufficient to bring the depleted TF up to the required strength.This is a rare instance where the game relies on the common sense of players to avoid abuse.
 Normally the Axis will be most interested in the disposition of Western Allied destroyers (as this relates to their invasion capabilities) and fast carriers.
 The Axis player is not entitled to a detailed census every turn, nor should the Allied player stand on ceremony and insist on a specific request from his opponent every turn.

 20.17 RANGE: Naval operations are subject to various range restrictions as set out in 21.36.
-Naval interception depends on a dice roll (22.21).
+Naval interception depends on a dice roll (22.21).Destroyers or cruisers?
+Cruisers may not carry units and have no on-board ASW value, but can raid and are more robust in combat.

-20.41 ESCORT CARRIERS (CVEs): Escort carriers are represented by generic units of various denominations.
-Escort carriers are identified by a purple band across their counter.Escort carriers are worth building!
-They may not raid, patrol, or intercept enemy naval activities, and their air may not counterair or intercept defensive air support.
+Escort carriers are worth building!
+They may not raid or patrol, and their air may not counterair or intercept defensive air support.
 However, they can assist in finding raiders, shift the submarine warfare modifier, may later be withdrawn if no longer needed (unlike ASW) and have an enhanced air defense value.

-20.44 ESCORT CARRIER AIR:|
+20.44 ESCORT CARRIER AIR:

 AS |